xiaoCinit/ClassCTF/writeup/RE-writeup.md

 # Writeup for Reverse Engineering Challenge

 ## Step1
-Use command "file hack" to figure out the target's file type, it is a elf file.
+Use command "file sudo" to figure out the target's file type, it is a elf file.
 ## Step2
 Run this file with commands "chmod +x sudo" and “./sudo"
 ##Step3